librallu/virtual-boards/README.rst

     - content: (string) content of the note

-add a column in a board
+ADD a column in a board
 -----------------------

 - URL: http://host:port/v1/boards-content/